Rainco-S/Z3/README.md

 ```
 ## Visualizing Connectors in LaTeX
 We finished visualizing the connectors in LaTeX using TikZ.
 The corresponding scripts are in folder `\Visualization`.\
-`tikz_template.tex`: we provide a template file for all the connectors defined in `channel.py` in this LaTeX file.
+`tikz_template.tex`: we provide a template for all the connectors defined in `channel.py` in this LaTeX file.
-We provide three examples, which are used in the paper, in the folder.
+There are also three examples in this folder, which are showed in the paper.